 As a business owner, one of your numerous responsibilities is to stay on top of changes in relevant regulations and laws.
 For many, this includes the Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).

 The ADA and HIPAA are important regulations.
 They have impacted guidelines for the types of door locks used and installed on new and existing commercial facilities.
-Depending on the specific industry in which you operate, doors in your building may need to comply with these acts.
+Depending on the specific industry in which you operate, the doors may need to comply with these regulations.
 By ensuring that locks are in compliance, you help to protect clients and employees while reducing your company’s liability risk.